"The Canine-Human Bond: Loving a Narcissistic Dog."

 We must also keep in mind that narcissism in dogs—just as in human beings—comes from how the dogs were raised as youngsters.
 This—and the fact that narcissistic dogs are so charming and “loving” at times (like when they want something)—makes it a very tricky, and often a very difficult problem to solve.
 But I think the primary reason for this is because it’s usually very hard for the owner of a narcissistic dog to look in the mirror and say, “I created this problem.
 I’m the one who made my dog this way.”

 One thing that may help is to remember that underneath their charming behaviors, all narcissists—dogs included—suffer from a deep depression.

-In The Drama of the Gifted Child Alice Miller describes the two opposite forms of the narcissistic personality as grandiosity and depression.
+In The Drama of the Gifted Child Alice Millers describes the two opposite forms of the narcissistic personality as grandiosity and depression.
 For the most part we recognize the grandiose nature of the narcissist but not its mirror image, depression.

 The temporary satisfaction of being the life of the party, winning the love of a beautiful girl, scoring big in business, etc., eventually brings with it an attendant sadness or depression.
 By the same token, narcissistic dogs are only happy when they’re being made the center of attention, getting their own way, or being constantly fussed over.
-The rest of the time they’re very sad, because their real emotional needs aren’t being met.
+The rest of the time they’re very, very sad, because their real emotional needs aren’t being met.